digital-voting-pass/polling-station-app/README.md

 This project is licensed under the LGPL License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+We would like to give special thanks to:
 * Johan Pouwelse ([synctext](https://github.com/synctext)) for his guidance and blockchain expertise
 * Milvum ([milvum.com](https://www.milvum.com)) for the resources they provided
+* Anyone who's code was used for those great building blocks